How Far Is Five Miles

 Q: How long does it take to walk five miles?

 A: The time it takes to walk five miles depends on your pace.
-A moderate pace of 3 mph would take around 1 hour and 40 minutes.
+Plus, a moderate pace of 3 mph would take around 1 hour and 40 minutes.
 A slower pace will take longer, while a faster pace will be quicker.

 Q: How long does it take to run five miles?